jodenore/MixedMessages/README.md

 _The Prospect Generator gives you a different scout report from different scouts with randomized skill sets and more!_

+### What changes in every report?

+- Name of Scout
+- Where the player is from/team
+- Scout Lingo/Saying

+* Expression of Scout

+* Primary Skill Set
+* Secondary Skill
+* Opinion on player based on `draftProspect._ppg`
+* Age of player and Points per game average of player
+* Draft Projection based on `draftProspect._ppg`

 ### Instructions

 1. **at `draftProspect.name` set any name to the draftProspect.**